Home > Winter > Skiing

 Durability & Materials

 The downside of gloves made with leather is that they require regular maintenance.
 A waterproofing treatment such as Sno-Seal or Nikwax can significantly help maintain the waterproofing ability and general quality of a pair of leather ski gloves.
-Leather gloves also feel stiffer and take a bit longer to break in compared to synthetic materials, which feel great out of the box.
+Leather gloves also feel stiffer and take longer to break in than synthetic materials, which feel great out of the box.

 Synthetic leather feels and looks a lot like authentic leather.
-Though, it’s softer, more malleable, and offers great durability.
-But the material does not outlast leather, which is superior for tenacity.
+It’s softer, more malleable, and offers great durability.
+However, the material does not outlast leather, which is superior in tenacity.

-Aside from nylon and leather, many thin and lightweight ski gloves are made from wool and fleece.
-Though fleece and wool gloves can be plenty sufficient for warm and wind-free conditions and nordic skiing, we recommend gloves with waterproof membranes and durable outer shells for most skiing purposes.
+Many thin, lightweight ski gloves use wool, fleece, nylon, and leather.
+Though fleece and wool gloves can be sufficient for warm and wind-free conditions and Nordic skiing, we recommend gloves with waterproof membranes and durable outer shells for most skiing purposes.

 two hands in ski gloves side by side with ski poles